dakinegroup/summertraining2015/visit1.md

   3. Indusction Motors - These are for domestic puposes.
   4. Sewerage Pumps - These are used in drainiage and sewerage pumping systems.

+###Processes seen in Pump Manufacture
+  1. Drilling - This process was done by VMC machines.
+  2. Cutting - This process was done in CNC machines.
+Manual Lathe machines were also there.
+  3. Winding - For bigger pumps winding was done manually as they require less number of turns which can be easily counted.
+But for small motors various machines were there for widing.
+  4. Assembling
+  5. Compressing
+  6. Balancing - Rods were fitted horizontally in balancing machine and through meter they were seeing at which angle the weight on the rod is more.
+At that point they drilled that rod to reduce the weight.
+  7. Casting and Moulding
+  8. Painiting
+  9. Drying - For fast drying of paint and preventing it from dust the pumps were put in oven.
+  10. Testing speed , torque.

+###